Bus SCS: Addressing details

 Device addressing use three different 'digits' A|PL|GR.
 The A mean the room, the PL is the Point of Load in the room, and GR is the group.
-Group join loads in same or different rooms in a logical manner.
+Group join loads in same or different rooms logically.
 Not all devices has group addressing.
 All devices must answer to room broadcast called AMB.
-All devices must answer to general broadcast called GEN. Physical and Virtual addressing has different limitations:
+All devices must answer to a general broadcast called GEN. Physical and Virtual addressing has different limitations:

 Writing physical addresses use 2 digits.
 Writing virtual addresses use 4 digits.

 In big houses and buildings, SCS address extension is possible, were different address domains are connected via some bridges.
 Only some kind of messages can cross a bridge.

 Here the values of physical configuration jumpers:

 Note: It looks like the values of the configurators are measured, not from any official table.
 Resistor values are not between short difference.
 E.g. "4", it is in this table 471 kohm; if resistor is 1%, it is about 470 k ...
 479 k.
 The original table from year 1999/2000 says: 0 = 4,7M, 1 = 825k, 2 = 681k, 3 = 562k, 4 = 475k, 5 = 392k, 6 = 332k, 7 = 274 k, 8 = 221k and 9 = 182k.
 All these values are found in the standard "E"-resistor value table (EIA E96) but not uniformly spaced (is that correct?).
 Resistor values in this list are official.
-However the table values above are useful because all the values fall inside the 1% resistor tolerance area specified by E96 (except value 3501/9 measured at 179k - a second example tested also gave a reading of 179k).
+However, the table values above are useful because all the values fall inside the 1% resistor tolerance area specified by E96 (except value 3501/9 measured at 179k - a second example tested also gave a reading of 179k).